 Overall, AI safety field-building is a new, exciting area with much low-hanging fruit.
 At the same time, there are risks from poorly executed field-building which should be thoughtfully handled, such as inducing a poor impression of AI safety or increasing interest in accelerating the development of (potentially unsafe) artificial general intelligence (AGI).

-If you’re interested in AI safety field-building, either at a university or in another setting (e.g., technical workplaces), fill out our interest form and let’s have a call to plan out next steps!
-Even if you think you’d do fine without a call, I’d strongly recommend taking a few seconds to fill this out, so that we can connect you with resources and other group organizers.
-We’d be excited to chat with not only people interested in hands-on group organizing, but also people excited to support groups remotely (perhaps by developing content).
+If you’re interested in AI safety field-building, either at a university or in another setting (e.g., technical workplaces), fill out this form to get support from AI Safety Hub!
+Even if you think you’d do fine without a call, I’d strongly recommend taking a few seconds to fill this out, so that they can connect you with resources and other group organizers.

 Transformative AI might pose considerable existential risk within the coming decades or later this century.
 Trained to maximize an objective, AI systems often find creative and undesirable ways to do so.
 YouTube's recommendation algorithm, trained to suggest content to maximize user engagement, ended up recommending increasingly extreme content and proliferating misinformation.
 Language models such as GPT-3, trained to predict the next word in a piece of text, can be prompted to produce offensive content and leak personal information from the training data.
 As AI capabilities advance, we can expect the stakes of these risks from misaligned systems to dramatically increase.
 Aligning deep learning systems with human values might be extremely challenging, and approaches that work for making a simpler model safe may fail for more advanced models.
 At the moment, leading AI companies such as Google Brain and Meta AI are actively working on developing AI with increasingly general capabilities (see A path to autonomous machine intelligence and Pathways), while not investing much in research to ensure that future systems are aligned and safe.
 (For a more thorough introduction to existential risk from AI, see Introduction to AI Safety - Robert Miles, Why AI alignment could be hard with modern deep learning, AI alignment - Wikipedia, and Power-seeking AI and X-risk mitigation.)